itspriddle/josh.fail/_posts/2007/2007-01-27-compiz-on-ubuntu-edgy.md

 title: Compiz on Ubuntu Edgy
 ---

-It took forever, but I eventually found [this][1] guide for getting compiz up and running.
+It took forever, but I eventually found [this guide][1] for getting compiz up and running.

 It's delicious, indeed.